kings-ai-rg/kings-ai-rg.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-Welcome to the Kings AI reading group; we explore a wide variety of topics including, but not limited to:
+Welcome to the King's AI reading group; we explore a wide variety of topics including, but not limited to:

 - AI Safety and Security
 - (Mechanistic) Interpretability